jnodes/shenbury-ai/DEPRECATED-SHENBURY-DAO-OPERATING-AGREEMENT.md

 ### 16.3 Dispute Resolution

-Any disputes arising under this Agreement shall be resolved through binding arbitration in accordance with the rules of the Singapore International Arbitration Centre (SIAC).
+Any disputes arising under this Agreement shall be resolved through community consensus.

 ### 16.4 Severability